chipsalliance/t1/README.md

 ## Development Guide

-The IP emulators are designed to emulate the vector IP.
-[Spike](https://github.com/riscv/riscv-isa-sim) is used as the scalar core integrating with ventilated vector IP and uses online-different for IP-level verification, comparing result between spike as a golden reference and T1 vector load store VRF write as test input.
+We have a IP emulator under the directory `./ipemu`.
+[Spike](https://github.com/riscv/riscv-isa-sim) is used as the reference scalar core, integrated with the verilated vector IP.
+Under the online differential-test strategy, the emulator compares the load/store and VRF writes between Spike and T1 to verify T1’s correctness.

 ### Nix setup
 We use Nix Flake as our primary build system.
 If you have not installed nix, install it following the [guide](https://nixos.org/manual/nix/stable/installation/installing-binary.html), and enable flake following the [wiki](https://nixos.wiki/wiki/Flakes#Enable_flakes).
 Or you can try the [installer](https://github.com/DeterminateSystems/nix-installer) provided by Determinate Systems, which enables flake by default.